AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/create-and-manage-groups/view-number-licenses-allocated-used-group.md

 ---
-title: View the number of licenses allocated and used in a group
+title: View the Number of Licenses Allocated and Used in a Group
 description: As an Adobe Workfront administrator, you can view counts of the individual types of licenses currently used in your group and its subgroups.
 This is useful when you need to assess whether to redistribute licenses.
 author: Lisa
 feature: System Setup and Administration, People Teams and Groups